 Sound designers create, mix, record and produce audio for feature films, radio programs, television programs, live events, music recordings and theater performances.
 Those interested in this field can earn a postsecondary certificate, bachelor's degree or master's degree.

-Because sound design is a hands-on art and skill, onsite facilities for student work are a key consideration in choosing a program.
-Facilities include professionally equipped recording studios for voice, music and Foley work.
-Some schools allow students access to workstations with specialized music, mixing or editing software; sound mixing rooms; film mixing studios and sound design facilities.
+- Because sound design is a hands-on art and skill, onsite facilities for student work are a key consideration in choosing a program.

-The opportunity to train for sound design careers through school productions or programs should also be a factor in choosing a sound design school.
-Students may want to look for schools that have radio, television, theatre and film programs or performances that offer sound design students the chance to practice technical and aesthetic skills.
+- The opportunity to train for sound design careers through school productions or programs should also be a factor in choosing a sound design school.

-Sound design programs are offered at a limited number of colleges, and many schools that do offer sound design programs offer credentials at only one or two academic levels.
-Depending on student career goals and the certificate or degree desired, relocation might be necessary.
+- Sound design programs are offered at a limited number of colleges, and many schools that do offer sound design programs offer credentials at only one or two academic levels.

 Certificate in Sound Design